 In a general election, when no single political party or coalition of parties is able to form a stable or majority government, then such a situation of parliament is called hung parliament.

 Lame Duck Session

 Lame-duck session refers to a session when the election of new members is done, but they have not held their office yet.
 It is a session in which the old members participate for the last time because they could not get re-elected.
 So the last session of old members is termed a lame-duck session.

 When the Houses of parliament, that are Rajya Sabha and Lok Sabha, finally disagree over the passing of a Bill in which they enjoy equal legislative jurisdiction, it is called a deadlock between the two Houses of parliament.
 In such a situation, the President summons a joint session to remove the deadlock.

 To constitute a meeting of any House of the parliament, one-tenth of the total members of the House must be present to initiate the meeting.
 If there is no quorum at any time during a meeting, then it shall be the duty of the chairman of Rajya Sabha or speaker of Lok Sabha to adjourn the House or suspend the meeting till the quorum.

 A whip is the floor manager of the parliament and regulates the behaviour and discipline of the members.
 It is a result of a parliamentary convention.
 Every political party appoints its own whip.
 The members who do not obey or follow the orders of the whip are subject to disciplinary action.

-The President or any other member appointed by him administers the oath of the office to every member of both the houses.
-If a member has not yet taken the oath, he cannot take part in the house proceedings.
-If any member without taking the oath participates in the house proceedings, he will be punished with the fine, which is Rs.
+The President or any other member appointed by him administers the oath of office to every member of both Houses.
+If a member has not yet taken the oath, he cannot take part in the House proceedings.
+If any member without taking the oath participates in the House proceedings, he will be punished with a fine, which is Rs.
 500 per day until he takes the oath.